pip-services/pip-services-docs/content/en/net/commons/validate/filter_params_schema.md

 The FilterParamsSchema class allows you to create a schema to validate [FilterParams](../../data/filter_params).

 ### Constructors
-Creates a new instance of validation schema.
+Creates a new instance of a validation schema.

 > `public` FilterParamsSchema()